jeka-dev/jeka/org.jerkar.core/src/main/doc/getting_started.md

 ### Create a project

-1. Create a new folder as root of your project.
+1. Create a new directory named 'mygroup.myproject' as the root of your project.
-2. Execute `jerkar scaffold#run` under the project base directory.
+2. Execute `jerkar scaffold#run` under this directory.
-This will create your project skeleton (sources and test directories, build sample class, etc...).
+This will generate a project skeleton with the following build class at _[PROJECT DIR]/build/def/Build.java_

+<pre><code>import org.jerkar.api.depmanagement.JkDependencySet;
+import org.jerkar.api.java.JkJavaVersion;
+import org.jerkar.tool.JkInit;
+import org.jerkar.tool.builtins.java.JkJavaProjectBuild;

+import static org.jerkar.api.depmanagement.JkJavaDepScopes.*;

+/**
+ * @formatter:off
+ */
+class Build extends JkJavaProjectBuild {

+    /*
+     * Configures default values for option fields of this class.
+When this method is called, build option
+     * fields have not been populated yet.
+     */
+    @Override
+    protected void setupOptionDefaults() {
+        java().projectVersion = "0.0.1-SNAPSHOT";
+    }

+    /*
+     * Configures plugins to be bound to this build class.
+When this method is called, build option
+     * fields have already been populated.
+     */
+    @Override
+    protected void configurePlugins() {
+        project()   // Configure project structure and dependencies using project() instance.
+                .setVersionedModule("mygroup:myproject", java().projectVersion)
+                .setSourceVersion(JkJavaVersion.V8)
+                .setDependencies(dependencies());

+        maker()    // Configure how project should be build using maker() instance.
+                .setJuniter(maker().getJuniter().forked(true));
+    }

+    private JkDependencySet dependencies() {  // Example of dependencies. return JkDependencySet.of()
+                .and("com.google.guava:guava:21.0")
+                .and("junit:junit:4.11", TEST);
+    }

+    public static void main(String[] args) {
+        JkInit.instanceOf(Build.class, args).doDefault();
+    }

+}</code></pre>

+You can execute `jerkar java#info` to see your project setup.

 ### Build your project

-1. Edit the Build.java source files under _[project root]/build/def_ folder if needed.
+1. Edit the Build.java source file above.
 For example, you can add compile dependencies.
-2. Execute `jerkar` under the project base directory.
+2. Just execute `jerkar` under the project base directory.
 This will compile, run test and package your project in a jar file.
 3. If you need to do more specific things, execute `jerkar java#help` to see which possibilities Java plugin offers.

+### Explore functions

+Execute `jerkar help` to display all what you can do from the command line for the current project.

-## Use Jerkar with Eclipse without any Eclipse plugin
+## Use with Eclipse

 ### Setup Eclipse